mnemnion/orb/doc/md/Orbit/section.md

     return fwd
 end
 ```
 ## Blocking

-  Blocks a Section\.
+  Blocks a Section.

 This is a moderately complex state machine, which
-works on a line\-by\-line basis with some lookahead\.
+works on a line-by-line basis with some lookahead.

-First off, we have a Header at \[1\], and may have one or
+First off, we have a Header at [1], and may have one or
 more Sections The blocks go between the Header and the remaining
-Sections, so we have to lift them and append after blocking\.
+Sections, so we have to lift them and append after blocking.

 Next, we parse the lines, thus: